sberbank-ai-lab/embeddings-valid/README.md

 Id columns are used for join with other filed.
 Names of columns should be identical across the files, and you can rename some columns when file loads.

-Targets for all data should be in one file.
-Many target files will be in the next releases.
+Targets for all data expected as a single list.
+Show the name of file if all targets are in a single file.
+Show the list of file names if targets are in a many files.

 ## Id file
 Contains only ids columns.
 Used for split data on folds for train, valid and test.